-Mr. Schaefer finishes his 2018-2019 season with performances as Figaro in The Ghosts of Versailles and Yeletsky in The Queen of Spades, both at The Glimmerglass Festival before beginning the 2019-2020 season with a concert conducted by Maestro Yannick Nézet-Séguin at the Kimmel Center, Figaro in the Curtis Institue of Music's production of The Barber of Seville and a house debut at the Royal Opera of Versailles.
+Mr. Schaefer finishes his 2018-2019 season with performances as Figaro in The Ghosts of Versailles and Yeletsky in The Queen of Spades, both at The Glimmerglass Festival before beginning the 2019-2020 season with a concert with the Curtis Symphony Orchestra conducted by Maestro Yannick Nézet-Séguin at the Kimmel Center, Figaro in the Curtis Institue of Music's production of The Barber of Seville and a house debut at the Royal Opera of Versailles.

 In the 2018/2019 season, Ben joined the Glimmerglass Festival where he performed the role of Fiorello and covered the title role in Francesca Zambello's new production of Il barbiere di Siviglia as well as Lieutenant Audebert in Kevin Puts and Mark Campbell’s Pulitzer Prize-winning opera, Silent Night.
 As a member of Palm Beach Opera's Benenson Young Artist Program he performed the roles of Eisenstein in Die Fledermaus and Barone Douphol in La traviata, and covered both title role and Masetto in Don Giovanni.
 Mr. Schaefer has also performed as a part of the Aspen Summer Music Festival as a member of their Opera Center and Des Moines Metro Opera's Apprentice Artist Program, where he covered the role of Young Galileo in Philip Glass's Galileo Galilei.

 -South Florida Classical Review

 In concert he has been the baritone soloist in Duruflé's Requiem, Brahms’ Requiem, Bach's Christmas Oratorio, and Handel's Messiah.
 He was also recently the recipient of 2nd Place and the Sylvia Busse Award in the annual Houston Saengerbund Competition for German singing.